luhtonen/canoo-app/README.md

 - canoo-server - server application implemented with Spring Boot
 - canoo-frontend - frontend application implemented with Angular 7

+Basic authentication with username and password is implemented in the application.
+2 user roles are available in the application:

+- Admin - can perform all actions including deleting the book
+- Librarian - can search books, view book details and edit book

 ## Server

 Server application is built with Spring Boot and connects to MongoDB database.